alistairmatthews/alistairmatthews.github.io/index.markdown

 ---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 title: A Martial Art for All
 layout: home
 ---

 ![Club Members](./assets/clubmembers.jpg)

-# Temporary Club Closure

-**Because of you-know-what, we've had to halt practice for the time being.
-But we'll be back as soon as we can!
-See you then.**
+# The club is re-launching!

+**Now that the pandemic's over, we're restarting at a new time in a new venue: <a href="http://maraziontowncouncil.gov.uk/our-community/community-hall/" target="ext">Marazion Community Hall</a> on the 23rd of September.
+We'll be practising there every Friday night.
+See you there!**

-We practise <a href="http://www.wanomichi.net/" target="ext">Wanomichi</a>, a variant of Traditional Aikido, in Perranwell, near Truro, Cornwall.
-The club is a member of the <a href="http://aikidoresearchfederation.co.uk/" target="ext">Aikido Research Federation</a> and the instructor is qualified with the <a href="https://www.bab.org.uk/cms/" target="ext">British Aikido Board</a>.
-He holds third dan certificates in Wanomichi, given by Sensei Daniel Toutain, a direct student of Morihiro Saito Sensei.
+We practise Traditional Aikido in Marazion, near Penzance, Cornwall.
+The club is a member of <a href="http://aikidoalive.co.uk/" target="ext">Aikido Alive</a> and the instructor is qualified with the <a href="https://www.bab.org.uk/cms/" target="ext">British Aikido Board</a>.
+He holds third dan certificates in <a href="http://www.wanomichi.net/" target="ext">Wanomichi</a>, given by Sensei Daniel Toutain, a direct student of Morihiro Saito Sensei.

 Aikido is a Japanese martial art that teaches how to harmonise yourself with an attacker’s movement and intention.
 This art promotes awareness, agility, balance, confidence, and a peaceful mind.
 It improves physical and mental health.
 There is no competition in Aikido - instead, we help each other to improve.
 There is no need for physical strength in this art - instead we work to increase our skill.
 Aikido practitioners relax, both in the dojo and in everyday life.